Matt Vierling Preview, Player Props: Tigers vs. White Sox

-The Detroit Tigers, including Matt Vierling (.162 batting average in his past 10 games), take on starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Friday at 8:10 PM ET.
+On Saturday, Matt Vierling (.194 slugging percentage in past 10 games, with zero homers) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 7:10 PM ET.

-He had a one-hit performance in his previous game (1-for-4) against the Yankees.
+He had a one-hit performance in his most recent game (1-for-3) against the White Sox.

 Matt Vierling Game Info & Props vs. the White Sox